UNH Students in the Fall

 As students move from high school to college it is a transition for everyone.
 What to do with the empty room.
 Impact on other siblings.
 Expectations about phone calls, laundry, and money.

-DSS is committed to helping ensure a smooth transition for your student:
+SAS is committed to helping ensure a smooth transition for your student:

 - Understanding the differences between high school v. higher education;

 - Supporting (and developing) individual responsibility.

 Click on the buttons below for more information regarding transitioning from secondary to postsecondary education:

 Is your child currently on an IEP or 504 Plan?

 Students may apply for accommodations regardless of their history of accommodations in K-12.
 Once admitted and UNH email and ID received, a student is able to complete the Intake process with SAS through ClockWork.
 You are always welcome to visit with a SAS staff member for assistance or questions.